SwedbankPay/developer.swedbankpay.com/_includes/sort-order-payment-menu.md

 The request with both fields included should look like the example below.

-Neither `expandFirstInstrument` or `restrictToInstruments` will be visible in the **response**, so we will not include it here.
+Neither `expandFirstInstrument` or `restrictedToInstruments` will be visible in the **response**, so we will not include it here.
 The response will look like a basic `paymentOrder` response.